forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

     rm -r hugo/layouts/

-Now head back over to the browser and check out [your updated site](http://localhost:3000)!
-If your page isn't there you might have to use `npm start` again.
+Now head back over to the browser and check out your updated site!

 ## 3) Customizing Your Site